baileyferrari/src/visual_analytics_powered_by_snowflake_and_tableau copy/NEW_visual_analytics_powered_by_snowflake_and_tableau.md

 <!-- ------------------------ -->

-## 11. Format Dashboard Background
+## 11. Optional: Format Dashboard Background

 Now, I know what your thinking...
 “Why does this dashboard look so.. weird?”.
 Answer: We haven’t done any formatting!
 Let’s get started.